Analyze changes across Puppet runs

 apache::directories, which tells you there was a problem with the Apache web server, likely in the setup of some directories the Apache server needs to operate successfully.
 The resource specifies the exact directory that couldn’t be created as defined in the Puppet manifest.
 That way, you can usually determine what needs to change to fix the problem, or you might discover that it’s the directory itself that is the problem.

-You can use Events to analyze the root causes of events resulting from a Puppet run, as listed in the summary view on the Events page.
-Instead of taking a node-centric perspective on a deployment, Events takes a more holistic approach by adding the class and resource views as well.
+You can use the Events page to analyze the root causes of events resulting from a Puppet run, as listed in the page’s summary view.
+Instead of taking a node-centric perspective on a deployment, the Events page takes a more holistic approach by adding the class and resource views as well.

 For example, to understand the cause of a failure after a Puppet run, you can select the class, node, or resource with a failure in the left pane, and then on the right, review the details of the failure.
 This way, you can find out what is failing, as in the following image, which lists failed resources on the left, and one resource selected and its failures displayed in the right pane:

-You can drill down further by clicking on the failed item in the detail pain.
-The detail pane now shows the failure, as well as the specifics of the failure, including the config version associated with the run and the specific line of code and manifest where the error occurs.
+You can drill down further by clicking on the failed item in the detail pane.
+The detail pane now shows the failure, as well as the specifics of the failure, including the config version associated with the run and the specific line of code and manifest where the error occured.

-You can find out from the error what caused the failure, for example, the manifest trying to set an owner of a file resource to a non-existent user on the intended platform.
+You can find out from the error what caused the failure, such as the manifest trying to set an owner of a file resource to a non-existent user on the intended platform.
 Then, you know the cause of the failure and which line of which manifest you need to edit to resolve the issue.

-If a given Puppet run restarts PuppetDB, Puppet will not be able to submit a run report from that run to PuppetDB since PuppetDB is not available.
-Because Events relies on data from PuppetDB, and PuppetDB reports are not queued, Events does not display any events from that run.
-Note that in such cases, a run report will be available on the Reports page.
+If a given Puppet run restarts PuppetDB, Puppet is not able to submit a run report from that run to PuppetDB since PuppetDB is not available.
+Because the Events page relies on data from PuppetDB, and PuppetDB reports are not queued, the Events page does not display any events from that run.
+Note that in such cases, a run report is available on the Reports page.
 Having a Puppet run restart PuppetDB is an unlikely scenario, but one that could arise in cases where some change to, say, a parameter in the

 puppetdb class causes the